kmg100/Simulation_map/README.md

 ## Structure
 main.py is a libary for simulating the path loss value, when distance in meters, frequency in Ghz are given.

-CoM.py is code for calculating the centre of mass of a contour
+CoM.py is code for calculating the centre of mass of a contour.

+IMU_calibration.py is calibration program for the LSM9DS0 9 axis IMU.